omatech/editora-dbinterface/README.md

 ### reverse-engineer-editora.php
 Takes out the editora structure and generates a compatible generator file

+### compare-editoras.php
+Compare two editora structures in two local databases, get a report of the differences between them

 ### modernize.php
 Modernize editora DB to include latest changes in DB structure